 Collaborations and quality assurance

 The Social Work Research Group conducts applied research.
 This means that all research questions come directly from practice.
-We collaborate with various (regional) partners from welfare, care, municipality, research and education.
+We collaborate with various regional and national partners from welfare, care, municipality, research and education.

-We collaborate with partners in the field, companies, social organisations in the healthcare, welfare and municipality domain, with students and citizens.
-We set up and implement joint projects.
+We work with professional partners, businesses and social organisations in healthcare, welfare and with local authorities, students and citizens.
+We establish and implement joint projects.
 Would you like to start a research project with us?
-Get in touch and explore our goals, research ideas, and funding opportunities together.
+Get in touch to explore our goals, research ideas, and funding opportunities.

 Exchanging and sharing knowledge is important to us.
-Does your organisation or company’s interests coincide with one of our research themes?
-We would like to collaborate so we can share our knowledge at meetings, workshops, events or in a network.
+Do your organisation or company’s interests overlap with one of our research areas?
+We are happy to collaborate and share our knowledge at meetings, workshops, events or as part of a network.

 Together with our partners, we ensure the development, evaluation and implementation of research, products and services for professional practice, education and science.
 We are happy to discuss opportunities for collaboration.